cespare/grb/README.md

 ## TODO

-* Better error messages and logging all around
+* Better error messages and logging all around (and actually use -v)
-* Parallelize uploads
-* Cache build artifacts?
+* HTTPS
-* Optionally log server info about the Go version
+* /statusz route with info about the Go version

+## TO(maybe)DO but probably not

+* Parallelism (note that none of these steps take as long as just downloading a several MB binary in typical scenarios, so it's not a priority):
+  * SHA-256 hashing of build tree
+  * File uploads
+  * Virtual GOPATH construction (on server side)
+* Cache build artifacts